Overconvergent de Rham-Witt cohomology for semistable varieties: Comparison with log-crystalline cohomology in the projective case

-\end{Lemma} \begin{proof} We need to show that the lower square commutes.
-The isomorphism on the left and right are the comparisons between log-rigid and overconvergent Hyodo-Kato, resp. between log-crystalline and Hyodo-Kato cohomology (\cite{HK94}, 4.19).
-These isomorphisms also hold if $Y$ is only quasi-projective.
-The lower horizontal isomorphism is the logarithmic analogue of a comparison between rigid and crystalline cohomology defined in \cite{Ber97} in the proof of Theorem 1.9, and is also defined for any quasi-projective semistable variety.
 Hence all maps in the lower square are defined for quasi-projective varieties as well.
 Using the Mayer-Vietoris sequence for cohomology, we may assume that $Y$ is affine.
-Since the lower horizontal map in the diagram is independent from the choice of embeddings into log-smooth (weak-) formal scheme, we may assume that $H^{\ast}_{\logrig}(Y/\mathfrak{S}_{0})$ is given by logarithmic Monsky-Washnitzer cohomology $H_{\logmw}^{\ast}(Y/K)$.
+Since the lower horizontal map in the diagram is independent from the choice of embeddings into log-smooth (weak) formal schemes, we may assume that $H^{\ast}_{\logrig}(Y/\mathfrak{S}_{0})$ is given by logarithmic Monsky-Washnitzer cohomology $H_{\logmw}^{\ast}(Y/K)$.
 In this case the map is given by a morphism of complexes

 i.e. by taking $p$-adic completion of the logarithmic Monsky-Washnitzer complex.
 The comparison maps to the overconvergent and usual Hyodo-Kato complexes evidently commute with taking $p$-adic completions.
 This proves the lemma. \end{proof}